adamtsuch21/nba_defense/README.md

 Does Defense Win Championships?

-An exploratory analysis into whether defense or offense had a bigger impact on winning teams in the NBA, from the introduction of the 3-point shot in the NBA onwards.
+An exploratory analysis into whether defense or offense had a bigger impact on winning teams in the NBA, from the introduction of the 3-point shot onwards.

 Data Acquisition